Download the fact sheet:

 - cause significant damage to the Australian economy or an important part of it.

-The Minister must inform the Fair Work Commission and the bargaining representatives of the declaration, and publish it in the Gazette.
+The Minister must inform the FWC and the bargaining representatives of the declaration, and publish it in the Gazette.
 The declaration comes into operation the day it is made.

 After making the declaration, the Minister can also give directions to bargaining representatives or employees who will be covered by the agreement to take or not take specified actions.
 Contravening those directions is also unlawful.